 - run by non-profits or informal communities of individuals

-- often allow using external web-based identity for sign-in (e.g. OpenID, web sign-in or IndieAuth, or OpenID on some older sites)
+- often allow using external web-based identity for sign-in (e.g. web sign-in or IndieAuth, or OpenID on some older sites)

 - allow posting of some kind of content (text, images, etc.)

 - a liberal (or no explicit) terms of service (TOS)